 When it comes to vulnerability scanning, the user experience can be improved a lot with small additional features.

-For instance, if a vulnerability scanner can scan behind login without repeated authentication, it saves you a lot of time and effort.
-Another recent feature launched by Astra Security called Pentest Compliance, helps you visualize in real time which compliance regulations you are passing or failing according to your security stature.
+Scan behind login: if a vulnerability scanner can scan behind login without repeated authentication, it saves you a lot of time and effort.

 Features like these make a lot of difference when you are trying to make security a continuous part of your development drives.